istrope/CancerStFormer/Readme.md

   - Spot-resolution and neighborhood-resolution tokenizers for Visium and other spatial platforms.
   - Support for both `.h5ad` and `.loom` file formats.
-  - Gene median estimation using t-Digest or custom methods.
+  - Gene median estimation using t-Digest
   - Memory-efficient scanning of large Anndata/loom files.

 - **Pretraining**